create service agreements in wordpress

 • Make it easy for clients to sign your contract.
 With WPForms, you can allow your clients or freelancers to sign documents and online contracts using their mouse or touch screen.

-• Are more convenient for you.
+• Easier record-keeping.
 You don’t have to send email attachments back and forth when you’re using WordPress for online contract signing.

 • Allow you to close deals faster.
 Since you can close more deals in a shorter period of time, your signed online contract forms may lead to faster business growth.